-- (1) We determined that, as of December 31, 2019, the employee population of the Company and its consolidated subsidiaries consisted of 1,486 individuals. - (2) To identify the "median employee" from the employee population, we compared the amount of annual total compensation of such employees for 2019 determined in accordance with the requirements of Item 402(c)(2)(x) of Regulation S-K, which consisted of salary, bonus, non-equity incentive plan compensation, and other compensation.
-We "annualized" the compensation of our full-time and part-time employees as of December 31, 2019 to adjust for the portion of the year that the employee did not work, if applicable.
-We did not make any cost-of-living adjustments in identifying the "median employee". - (3) Once we identified our median employee, we included the elements of such employee's compensation for 2019 determined in accordance with the requirements of Item 402(c)(2)(x) of Regulation S-K, resulting in annual total compensation of \$118,019.
-With respect to the annual total compensation of our PEO, we used the amounts reported in the "Total" column of our 2019 Summary Compensation Table included herein, which was calculated in accordance with the same requirements of Item 402(c)(2)(x) of Regulation S-K.
+- (1) We determined that, for the year ended December 31, 2020, the employee population of the Company and its consolidated subsidiaries consisted of 1,597 individuals. - (2) The "median employee" was identified as of December 31, 2020.
+To identify the "median employee" from the employee population, we compared the amount of annual total compensation of such employees for 2020 determined in accordance with the requirements of Item 402(c)(2)(x) of Regulation S-K, which consisted of salary, bonus, non-equity incentive plan compensation, and other compensation.
+We "annualized" the compensation of our full-time and part-time employees as of December 31, 2020 to adjust for the portion of the year that the employee did not work, if applicable.
+We did not make any cost-of-living adjustments in identifying the "median employee." - (3) Once we identified our median employee, we included the elements of such employee's compensation for 2020 determined in accordance with the requirements of Item 402(c)(2)(x) of Regulation S-K, resulting in annual total compensation of \$122,585.
+With respect to the annual total compensation of our PEO, we used the amounts reported in the "Total" column of our 2020 Summary Compensation Table included herein, which was calculated in accordance with the same requirements of Item 402(c)(2)(x) of Regulation S-K.